Skip to main content

 Also for: Amstrad CPC, Arcade, Atari ST, Commodore 64, DOS, TurboGrafx CD, Wii, Windows, ZX Spectrum

 I played the Amiga port of Street Fighter (adapted by Tiertex from the original arcade) on my Amiga 500 Mini.
 This machine provided the game with such a performance boost that it must've run at something like ten times the intended speed.
 A fix for this predicament exists, but it takes a tiny bit of work to implement and I'm a lazy guy.
-When I figured out that it's not necessary to fix it in order to beat the game I didn't bother.
+When I figured out that it's not necessary to fix it in order to beat it I didn't bother.

 You see, the Amiga port of the first game in this venerated fighting game series probably claims the title "Worst Game I've ever Beaten".
 It can be won by spamming the same attack moves over and over.
 I tried it with two different kicks for two consecutive playthroughs, back-to-back, and it worked like a charm.
 The AI didn't know how to respond.